teddygroves/bibat/docs/accessibility.rst

 - navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader

 - We’ve also made the website text as simple as possible to understand.